victorkich/Apriori-for-Data-Mining/README.md

-# Apriori algoritm for data mining
+# Apriori algorithm for data mining
 Exemple of implementation on python.

 Install the apriori dependences.